-As of March 31, 2015, we, through CNinsure Group Company, have a controlling equity ownership in 37 insurance agencies, four insurance claims adjusting firms, two insurance brokerage companies and one online insurance service company.
-We also own 20.6% equity interests of a consumer financial service company and 19.5% equity interest of one wealth management company.
-In addition through contractual arrangements with Yihe Investment, Xinbao Investment and Dianliang Information, our current consolidated affiliated entities, we control one e-commerce insurance intermediary company, and one online mutual aid organization.
+As of March 31, 2016, we, through CNinsure Group Company, have a controlling equity ownership in 34 insurance agencies, 3 insurance claims adjusting firms, 2 insurance brokerage companies.
+We also own 20.6% equity interest of one consumer financial service company, 19.5% equity interest of one wealth management company and 8.9% equity interest of one online claim adjusting service company.
+In addition, through contractual arrangements with Xinbao Investment, our consolidated affiliated entity, we control one e-commerce insurance intermediary company.

 Most of the noncontrolling shareholders of the insurance intermediary companies majority-owned by CNinsure Group Company are the founders of those companies, entrepreneurial agents with whom we jointly set up the company or a venture capital firm who invests in start-up insurance agency companies.
 Some of those noncontrolling shareholders are in charge of the day-to-day operations of these companies.
-The direct and indirect subsidiaries or affiliates of CNinsure Group Company, Yihe Investment, Xinbao Investment and Dianliang Information hold the licenses and permits necessary to conduct our insurance intermediary business and internet insurance distribution business in China.
+The direct and indirect subsidiaries or affiliates of CNinsure Group Company and Xinbao Investment hold the licenses and permits necessary to conduct our insurance intermediary business and internet insurance distribution business in China.